ajm/swiftlink/README.md

       publisher={Oxford Univ Press}
     }

+## Contact

+If you have an questions about installing or running SwiftLink, please contact <a href="mailto:alan.j.medlar AT helsinki DOT fi">Alan Medlar</a>

 ## Installation

 SwiftLink's only mandatory dependency is GNU scientific library for the Mersenne Twister pseudo random number generator.
 Optionally, SwiftLink can be compiled with CUDA support.